nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use Case: UC08 - Get statistics**

 **MSS**
-1. User requests to get statistics of entries.
+1. User requests to get statistics of all entries.
 2. System displays the statistics.

    Use case ends.